manoharkamarushi/restAssuredCucumber/README.md

 # restAssured API Automation using Cucumber
-#### This project is RestAssured based Cucumber framework to perform API testing.
-This project is useful as an example of implementing API Testing concepts with RestAssured and Java.
+#### This project is RestAssured based Cucumber framework to perform API testing, useful as an example of implementing API Testing concepts with RestAssured and Java.

 #### Implementations
 1. Smart step definition file with supported code